DharmikDevops/aws-ecs-fargate-application-deployment/README.md

 ## 📖 Project Overview

-This project demonstrates how to deploy a containerized web application on AWS using Amazon Elastic Container Registry (ECR) and Amazon Elastic Container Service (ECS) with AWS Fargate.
+This project demonstrates how to deploy a containerized web application on Amazon ECS Fargate using Docker, Amazon ECR, and an Application Load Balancer (ALB).

-The application was containerized using Docker, stored in Amazon ECR, and deployed as an ECS Fargate task behind an Application Load Balancer (ALB).
-A new version of the application was created, pushed to ECR, and deployed through ECS to demonstrate container image versioning and application updates.

-This project provides hands-on experience with containerization, image repositories, serverless container orchestration, and application deployment on AWS.
+The application is packaged as a Docker image, stored in Amazon Elastic Container Registry (ECR), and deployed as a serverless container on Amazon ECS Fargate.
+The project also demonstrates application version updates by deploying Version 2 of the application from a new Docker image.

 ---